-3In pursuance of this Article, the State has enacted the Workmen's Compensation Act, 1923, the Employees State Insurance Act, 1948, the Minimum Wages Act, 1948, the Maternity Benefit Act 1961, the Payment of Bonus Act, 1965.
-4Municipal Corporation of Delhi v.
-Female Workers (Muster Roll), AIR 2000 SC 1274 land to denounce all kinds of discriminatory practices, to extend their support to the socially, economically, and culturally weaker sections of the society to augment their rights on par with the other developed sections of the Polity.
+In pursuance of this Article, the State has enacted the Workmen's Compensation Act, 1923, the Employees State Insurance Act, 1948, the Minimum Wages Act, 1948, the Maternity Benefit Act 1961, the Payment of Bonus Act, 1965.

+Municipal Corporation of Delhi v.
+Female Workers (Muster Roll), AIR 2000 SC 1274 extend their support to the socially, economically, and culturally weaker sections of the society to augment their rights on par with the other developed sections of the Polity.

-5 The Fundamental duties were added under Part IV of the Constitution through the Forty-Second Amendment of the Constitution in 1976.
+The Fundamental duties were added under Part IV of the Constitution through the Forty-Second Amendment of the Constitution in 1976.

-- ➤ Article 325 prohibits disenfranchisement on grounds of caste. - Articles 243 D and 243 T of the Constitution of India provide for reservation of seats for women in election to the Panchayat and the Municipalities.
-6 This provision enabled the state to reserve seats in various parts of the country to reserve seats to women especially that of the reserved categories. - Articles 330 & 333 provide for the reservation of seats for members of the Scheduled Castes and Scheduled Tribes in Union and State Legislatures. - Article 335, states that the claims of the members of the Scheduled Castes and Scheduled Tribes shall be taken into consideration, consistently with the maintenance of efficiency of administration, in the making of appointments to services and posts in the affairs of the Union or of a State.
-In order to strengthen this provision, the Eighty Second Amendment Act 2000, provided that nothing in this article shall prevent in making of any provision in favour of the members of the Scheduled Castes and the Scheduled Tribes for relaxation in qualifying marks in any examination or lowering the standards of evaluation, for reservation in matters of promotion to any class or classes of services or posts. - According to Article 341 of the Constitution, Scheduled Castes are such castes, races, tribes, or groups within such castes, races, or tribes, which have been declared as such by the President of India through a public notification for each state. - According to Article 342 of the Constitution, the Scheduled Tribes are suchtribes or tribal communities, or groups within these tribes or tribal communities, which have been declared as such by the President through a public notification for each state. - Article 366 clause (24) defines Scheduled Castes and to mean such castes, races or tribes or parts of or groups within such castes, races or tribes as are deemed under Article 341 to be Scheduled Castes for the purposes of the Constitution. - Article 366 (25) defines "Schedule Tribes" means such tribes or tribal communities or parties of or groups within such tribes or tribal communities as are deemed under Article 342 to be Scheduled Tribes for the purpose of this Constitution.
+- > Article 325 prohibits disenfranchisement on grounds of caste. - ➤ Articles 243 D and 243 T of the Constitution of India provide for reservation of seats for women in election to the Panchayat and the Municipalities.
+This provision enabled the state to reserve seats in various parts of the country to reserve seats to women especially that of the reserved categories. - ➤ Articles 330 & 333 provide for the reservation of seats for members of the Scheduled Castes and Scheduled Tribes in Union and State Legislatures. - Article 335, states that the claims of the members of the Scheduled Castes and Scheduled Tribes shall be taken into consideration, consistently with the maintenance of efficiency of administration, in the making of appointments to services and posts in the affairs of the Union or of a State.
+In order to strengthen this provision, the Eighty Second Amendment Act 2000, provided that nothing in this article shall prevent in making of any provision in favour of the members of the Scheduled Castes and the Scheduled Tribes for relaxation in qualifying marks in any examination or lowering the standards of evaluation, for reservation in matters of promotion to any class or classes of services or posts. - ➤ According to Article 341 of the Constitution, Scheduled Castes are such castes, races, tribes, or groups within such castes, races, or tribes, which have been declared as such by the President of India through a public notification for each state. - ➤ According to Article 342 of the Constitution, the Scheduled Tribes are such tribes or tribal communities, or groups within these tribes or tribal communities, which have been declared as such by the President through a public notification for each state. - > Article 366 clause (24) defines Scheduled Castes and to mean such castes, races or tribes or parts of or groups within such castes, races or tribes as are deemed under Article 341 to be Scheduled Castes for the purposes of the